SachaIZADI/predict-drug-price/README.md

 ## Modeling aspects & discussion

 ### Evaluation metric
-The `price` variable I are modelling has a pretty wide distribution
+The `price` variable we are modelling has a pretty wide distribution
 ```
 - min: 0.6
 - max: 990.4